On the detection and precise localisation of merging black holes events through strong gravitational lensing: Sample and data generation

 \section{Sample and data generation}

 With the lensed-GW population model as described in the previous section, we can generate a mock sample of lenses.
-This is split in two parts: in \cref{sec:physrealisations}, the physical parameters of the lenses are drawn, considering the lensing probabilities, as well as observability criteria, and second, in \cref{sec:datagen}, a mock observational dataset is generated for each drawn physical realisation, with observational noise and uncertainties added.
+This is split in two parts: in \cref{sec:physrealisations}, the physical parameters of the lenses are drawn, considering the lensing probabilities, as well as detectability criteria, and second, in \cref{sec:datagen}, a mock dataset is generated for each drawn physical realisation, with noise and uncertainties added.